ncsa/puppet-profile_update_os/REFERENCE.md

 ##### <a name="update_week_of_month"></a>`update_week_of_month`

-Data type: `Array[String]`
+Data type: `String`

-Array of strings containing week of the month for kernel update cron, e.g. "1"-"5" If not defined cron runs every week
+Strings containing week of the month for kernel update cron, e.g. "1"-"5" or "any" If not defined cron runs every week

 ### <a name="profile_update_osyum_cron"></a>`profile_update_os::yum_cron`